- Search The Registry

 In 1984, he left the Charlotte firm to again join the NAACP Legal Defense Fund in New York City, this time as its highest executive (Director-Counsel).
 Under Chambers’ leadership, the LDF litigated cases in the areas of education, voting rights, capital punishment, employment, housing, and prisons.
 During this period, the LDF was perhaps best known for its work in defense of affirmative action programs of the 1970s and 1980s.

-Chambers also served as a lecturer or adjunct professor at a number of law schools, including Harvard Law (1965), University of Virginia Law School (1975–1978), University of Pennsylvania Law School (1978–1986), Columbia University Law School (1984–1992), and University of Michigan Law School (1985–1992).
+Chambers also served as a lecturer or adjunct professor at several law schools, including Harvard Law (1965), University of Virginia Law School (1975–1978), University of Pennsylvania Law School (1978–1986), Columbia University Law School (1984–1992), and University of Michigan Law School (1985–1992).
 He also served as the Charles Hamilton Houston Distinguished Professor of Law at North Carolina Central University.